smartdevicelink/sdl_evolution/proposals/0291-allows-navigation-apps-to-access-information-about-Wi-Fi-networks.md

 2. SDL failed to start video streaming if users enable WiFi on the phone more than 150s after the NaviAPP is activated. https://github.com/smartdevicelink/sdl_java_suite/issues/1236

+Basicly, the problem is that NaviAPPs start video streaming unsuccessfully in the following use cases:
+1. Activate the NaviAPP, then enable WiFi on the head unit within 150 seconds.
+2. Activate the NaviAPP, after more than 150 seconds, then enable WiFi on the head unit.
+3. Activate the NaviAPP, after more than 150 seconds, then enable WiFi on the phone

 To fix these issues, navigation apps need to access information about WiFi networks.

 It would help SDL greatly improve the user experience on VideoStreaming via BT+WiFi.